divan/gofresh/README.md

 * First, use gofresh to inspect updates and update if needed
 * Second, run ```godep save``` or similar to update vendor dir from your GOPATH
 * Commit update

+## Issues

+* No support for Bazaar & SVN *(how to check new commits on them?)*
+* Missing/failed repositories are not reported (no way to identify error from vcs.RepoRootForImportPath)

 ## License